-On May 31, 2022, two (2) Unitholders each held Units representing more than 10% of the net asset value of the Fund (approximately 35.6% of the net asset value of the Fund).
-Accordingly, the Fund also has Large Redemption Risk as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" on page 63 of this Simplified Prospectus.
+On May 31, 2023, two (2) Unitholders held Units representing more than 10% of the net asset value of the Fund (approximately 37.7% of the net asset value of the Fund).
+Accordingly, the Fund also has Large Redemption Risk as described under "What Are the Risks of Investing in a Mutual Fund? - Large Redemption Risk" in this Simplified Prospectus.

-We have classified this Fund's risk level as low to medium.
-See "Investment Risk Classification Methodology" on page 91 of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.
+We have classified this Fund's risk level as medium.
+See "Investment Risk Classification Methodology" of this Simplified Prospectus for a description of how the Manager determined the classification for this Fund's risk tolerance level.

-The Fund will distribute net income and net taxable capital gains in December of each year.
+The Fund will distribute net income (if any) and net taxable capital gains (if any) in December of each year.
 All distributions will, unless the Manager is directed in writing otherwise by a Unitholder, be automatically reinvested in additional Units of the Fund.
-The distribution policy of the Fund is described in further detail under "Distribution Policy" on page 95 of this Simplified Prospectus.
+The distribution policy of the Fund is described in further detail under "Distribution Policy" of this Simplified Prospectus.